-The following symptoms may be indicative of gum recession:
+The following symptoms may be signs of gum recession:

-- Visible roots – This is one of the main characteristics of a more severe case of gum recession.
+- Visible roots – This is the most prominent sign of severe gum recession.

-- Halitosis, inflammation, and bleeding – These symptoms are characteristic of gingivitis or periodontal disease.
-A bacterial infection causes the gums to recede from the teeth and may cause tooth loss if not treated promptly.
+- Bad breath, inflammation, and bleeding gums – These are common symptoms of gum disease.
+If not treated, this bacterial infection will cause the gums to recede from the teeth and it may result in tooth loss.

 Causes of Gum Recession

 Gum recession is a common condition that’s regularly diagnosed and treated by Dr. Rodda.
 He’ll examine the affected areas to make an accurate diagnosis.
 Fortunately, we offer effective treatments for gum recession at Oasis Dental in Flagstaff.

 We feature surgical and non-surgical procedures depending on the extent of the damage.
 These measures are designed to treat recession and prevent it from recurring.